RMNO21/Mort/README.md

-# 🎬 MORT - movie sorting app — Media Manager Revamp
+# 🎬 MORT - movie sorting app — Media Manager

 **MORT** is a Python Tkinter‑based media management tool that helps you organize your personal media library.
 It scans folders for images, videos, and audio files, stores metadata in a local SQLite database, generates thumbnails, and provides a simple UI for browsing and managing your collection.